UtrechtUniversity/iras-data-guidelines/README.md

 You can publish the guidelines locally by using the `quarto render --to html` command.
 This will render them to HTML format only (`quarto render` renders all formats, including e.g. PDF).
 The output will be written to the `_book` sub-directory of your project.

 ### Publishing externally
-You can publically publish a Quarto website by using the `quarto publish gh-pages` command.
+You can publish a (public) Quarto website by using the `quarto publish gh-pages` command.
 This is an easy way to publish locally rendered documents and websites.
 After that, you can check out the book via https://UtrechtUniversity.github.io/iras-data-guidelines/.

 ## For contributors
 ### Issues